Dallas Trade Secrets Attorney

 Getting the Advice and Assistance Your Company Needs to Protect its Intellectual Property

 If you are engaged in a business where innovation, research, or other types of confidential information are an essential element of your financial success, you need to have a plan and system in place to prevent the misappropriation of your trade secrets and other intellectual property.
 At the law firm of Yee & Associates in Dallas, Texas, we specialize in helping business owners create a system of security and legal safeguards to protect these valuable business assets.
 We pride ourselves in delivering personalized service, solutions customized to your business’s unique needs, and top quality work, performed on time and at a reasonable price.
-Call Yee & Associates for a free phone consultation with one of our registered intellectual property attorneys to learn more about how we can help you secure your intangible assets, in order to protect the ongoing success of your company.
+Call Yee & Associates for a phone consultation with one of our registered intellectual property attorneys to learn more about how we can help you secure your intangible assets, in order to protect the ongoing success of your company.